 In all seriousness, as this whole Central America backpacking thingy is very serious, if connecting with locals and seeing a more local side to a region is up your alley – Honduras is the place for you to explore.

 The Pacific Coast is brimming with surf beaches, funky yoga retreat centres, and ex-pats in addition to friendly locals.
-The colonial cities of Granada and Leon have beautiful architecture, grand plazas, and strong ties to the Sandinista movement that gripped Nicaragua in the 1980s.
+The colonial cities of Granada and Leon have beautiful architecture, grand plazas, and strong ties to the sinister Sandinista movement (FSLN).

 San Juan Del Sur Nicaragua Sunset at the beach